Rajinder Singh (wrestler)

-Rajinder Singh Mor (Arjuna Awardee; born 1 August 1954 in Baroda village in Sonepat district) is an Indian former wrestler and retired DIG Haryana Police.
-Singh won a gold medal in the 1978 Asian Games.
-He also won two gold medals in the Commonwealth Games, in 1978 and 1982.
-Singh competed in the 1980 Olympics and also in the 1984 Olympics, where he finished fourth after narrowly losing the bronze medal match in the men's 74 kg freestyle wrestling event.
+Rajinder Singh (born 1 August 1954) is an Indian former wrestler and policeman.
+He won the gold medal in the 74 kg weight category at the 1978 Asian Games.
+He also won gold medals at the 1978 and 1982 Commonwealth Games.
+He represented India in the 1980 and 1984 Summer Olympics, where he finished fourth after losing the bronze medal match in the men's 74 kg freestyle wrestling event.
+He was awarded the Arjuna Award, India's second highest sporting honour, in 1979.
+He later served as a Deputy Superintendent in Haryana Police.